collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [joojaa](https://stackexchange.com/users/1407800/joojaa) on 2015-11-10
 - score: 3

-<p>An idea can be worth a lot.
+An idea can be worth a lot.
 Its just that it requires very special circumstances to be worth anything at all.
-Ideas also do not in general become useful in the way is described here.</p>
+Ideas also do not in general become useful in the way is described here.

-<p>In the example you have a person with an idea and a developper taking that idea to frution.
+In the example you have a person with an idea and a developper taking that idea to frution.
 But that can not happen, impossible.
 The only way that could happen is that the developer and the person with the idea is the same person.
 In all other cases the final product is a meeting of ideas by the developer and the idea originator who acts more like a seed than anything else.
-It is therefore hard to quantify the contribution.</p>
+It is therefore hard to quantify the contribution.

-<p>Almost certainly that seed of an idea has nearly no value.
+Almost certainly that seed of an idea has nearly no value.
 But here is the catch, if you have an idea and can convince a developper to join your quest for bringing the idea to reality, then you are describing something more valuable than an idea.
 You are describing, a sales skill.
 That has a value...
 The ability to sell the idea is worth something that skill can indeed be worh 99% of the entire thing.
-But it has to be continued to be sold day in day out for years to come.</p>
+But it has to be continued to be sold day in day out for years to come.

-<p>It can later turn out that the meeting of minds or the result is inded worth quite a lot.
-But the original idea is not usually worth much its the energy that got wasted in the process thats most of the value.</p>
+It can later turn out that the meeting of minds or the result is inded worth quite a lot.
+But the original idea is not usually worth much its the energy that got wasted in the process thats most of the value.

-<p>So i would say idea 0%, original sale of idea 10% building the mockups and final app 10%-50%.
-Marketting strategy and sales <strong>rest</strong>.</p>
+So i would say idea 0%, original sale of idea 10% building the mockups and final app 10%-50%.
+Marketting strategy and sales **rest**.

 ## Answer 7774